Blog

 Health Savings Account Limits

-The IRS recently released the 2025 inflation-adjusted amounts for Health Savings Accounts (HSAs).
+The IRS recently released the 2026 inflation-adjusted amounts for Health Savings Accounts (HSAs).
+Employees will be able to save a modest amount more in their HSAs next year.
 These amounts are adjusted each year, based on inflation, and the adjustments are announced earlier in the year than other inflation-adjusted amounts, which allows employers to get ready for the next year.

 Fundamentals of a Health Savings Account